 Evan Foster, United Franchise Group

-Evan has been involved in franchising for more than 10 years.
+Evan has been involved in franchising over 10 years.
 With a marketing background, he was Marketing Manager at health food franchise ‘Healthy Life’ prior to joining United Franchise Group (parent franchisor of Signarama, EmbroidMe and Plan Ahead Events) in 2006.